10. The Handmaiden (2016)

 David stays at a mysterious hotel and searches for a new partner.
 But after several romantic misadventures, he makes a daring escape.

 Not your normal relationship movie, but the shock value of many scenes holds your attention.
 The importance of time is made a premium by everyone.
-Lanthimos movies are off kilter by design, and that’s exactly what makes Lobster a solid pick for our best movies last decade list.
+Lanthimos screenplays are off-kilter by design, and that’s exactly what makes Lobster a solid pick for our best drama’s list.

 Director: Yorgos Lanthimos